 If you have been diagnosed with a medical condition that affects your mobility, you may qualify for a Quantum® Power Chair.
-Follow these steps to find out if you qualify for a power mobility device, you need to get a prescription from a medical practitioner.
+To find out if you qualify for a power mobility device, you need to get a prescription from a medical practitioner.

-After choosing a narrow wheelchair provider that you want to work with, have the practitioner fax or mail the written prescription and medical records to the provider.
+Next, have the practitioner fax or mail the written prescription and medical records to your authorized Quantum® dealer.
 The mobility product provider must receive the written prescription and medical records within six months from the date of the face-to-face exam.

 When you receive your power wheelchair, your provider will demonstrate how to operate it.
 Note that the delivery of the narrow motorized wheelchair must be no more than 120 days following your face-to-face examination.

-Funding for Wheelchairs
+Funding for Narrow Wheelchairs